Skip to content

 python3 nori.py make:model Article

-# 3. Create and run migrations
+# 3. Create and run the migration (now reflects your real schema)

 python3 nori.py migrate:make create_articles